rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  or attempt to learn something new,
 *  if that odor is then infused into the room
 *  of the sleeping person later that night,
-*  that somehow the memories would be strengthened?
+*  that somehow the memories would be strengthened.
 *  Do I have that correct?
-*  There's nothing, I've said it before, I'll say it again,
+*  There's nothing wrong, I've said it before, I'll say it again,
 *  nothing wrong with your memory.
 *  That was one of these seminal papers
 *  that started this whole movement,